sp2ong/HBMonv2/README.md

     In config.py you can choose one of the predefined HBmonitor colors or define your own by entering the code in THEME_COLOR

     In directory sysinfo/ you can find info on how to setup display SYSTEM Info data in Monitor.

-    If not need monitor online rules (I do not recommend please use in config.py BRIDGES_INC = False

 ---